Successor Features for Transfer in Reinforcement Learning: Transfer via successor features

-for any $s \in \S$ and any $a \in \A$, where \Qpitmax\ is the action-value function of \pitmax. \end{theorem} The proofs of our theoretical results are in Appendix~\ref{sec:proofs}.
-As one can see, our theorem covers the case in which the policies' value functions are not computed exactly, either because function approximation is used or because some exact algorithm has not be run to completion.
-This error is captured by $\epsilon$ in~(\ref{eq:epsilon}), which of course re-appears as a ``penalty'' term in the lower bound~(\ref{eq:Qpitmax}).
+for any $s \in \S$ and $a \in \A$, where \Qpitmax\ is the action-value function of \pitmax. \end{theorem} The proofs of our theoretical results are in the supplementary material.
+As one can see, our theorem covers the case where the policies' value functions are not computed exactly, either because function approximation is used or because some exact algorithm has not be run to completion.
+This error is captured by $\epsilon$ in~(\ref{eq:epsilon}), which re-appears as a penalty term in the lower bound~(\ref{eq:Qpitmax}).
 Such a penalty is inherent to the presence of approximation in RL, and in fact it is identical to the penalty incurred in the single-policy case (see {\sl e.g.} \ca{bertsekas96neuro-dynamic}'s Proposition~6.1~\cite{bertsekas96neuro-dynamic}).

-In order to contextualize our result within the broader scenario of DP, suppose for a moment that $\epsilon = 0$.
+In order to contextualize generalized policy improvement (GPI) within the broader scenario of DP, suppose for a moment that $\epsilon = 0$.
 In this case Theorem~\ref{teo:gpi} states that $\pi$ will perform no worse than \emph{all} of the policies $\pi_1$, $\pi_2, ..., \pi_n$.
 This is interesting because in general $\max_i Q^{\pi_i}$---the function used to induce $\pi$---is not the value function of any particular policy.
-It is not difficult to see that $\pi$ will be strictly better than all previous policies if $\argmax_i \max_a \Qt^{\pi_i}(s,a) \cap \argmax_i \max_a \Qt^{\pi_i}(s',a) = \emptyset$ for any $s, s' \in \S$, that is, if no single policy dominates all other policies.
-If one policy does dominate all others, Theorem~\ref{teo:gpi} reduces to the original policy improvement theorem.
-Note that this will always be the case if one of the optimal policies $\pi^*$ belongs to the set $\{\pi_1$, $\pi_2, ..., \pi_n\}$.
+It is not difficult to see that $\pi$ will be strictly better than all previous policies if no single policy dominates all other policies, that is, if $\argmax_i \max_a \Qt^{\pi_i}(s,a) \cap \argmax_i \max_a \Qt^{\pi_i}(s',a) = \emptyset$ for some $s, s' \in \S$.
+If one policy does dominate all others, GPI reduces to the original policy improvement theorem.

 If we consider the usual DP loop, in which policies of increasing performance are computed in sequence, our result is not of much use because the most recent policy will always dominate all others.
 Another way of putting it is to say that after Theorem~\ref{teo:gpi} is applied once adding the resulting $\pi$ to the set $\{\pi_1$, $\pi_2, ..., \pi_n\}$ will reduce the next improvement step to standard policy improvement, and thus the policies $\pi_1$, $\pi_2, ..., \pi_n$ can be simply discarded.
+There are however two situations in which our result may be of interest.
+One is when we have many policies $\pi_i$ being evaluated in parallel.
+In this case GPI provides a principled strategy for combining these policies.
+The other situation in which our result may be useful is when the underlying MDP changes, as we discuss next.